itniels/BetterAppSettings/README.md

 # BetterAppSettings
-A better version of IOptions for .net core with the ability to save
+A better version of IOptions for .net core with the ability to save.

+# Installation
+TODO

-# Update
+# Usage
-This will spin into it's own thing instead of piggybacking onto IOptions.
+TODO